ereigner/Python-Binary-Heaps-and-Queues/README.md

-# Python Projects
+# Python Binary Heaps and Queues
-This is an accumulation of all my projects completed while taking a Python course.
-It covered OOP, an infix to postfix calculator, binary heaps, AVL sorting trees, and queues.
+This is a project from when I took a data structures Python course.
+It covered binary heaps, heap sorting, and queues.